Inverse optimal control for angle stabilization in converters-based generation: INTRODUCTION

-In this work, we consider a network of voltage source-controlled converters, each of which is equipped with the capability of actuating the voltage phase angle, using synchrophasors.
+In this work, we consider a network of voltage-source controlled converters, each of which is equipped with the capability of actuating the voltage phase angle, using synchrophasors.
 Synchrophasors are time-synchronized electrical measurements that represent both the magnitude and phase angle of the electrical sinusoids, measured by fast time-stamped devices, or { phasor measurement units (PMUs)}, and constitute the basis of real-time monitoring and control actions in the electric grid~\cite{ usman2019applications}.
-In particular, we formulate an inverse optimal control problem, where a {\em distributed} solution to the HJB equation can be tuned without expensive computations.
-From a theoretical point of view, the proposed controller demonstrates the usefulness of inverse optimal control theory in networked settings via synthesis of optimal and stabilizing controller, namely the {\em angular droop} control with topological structure, a feat that is otherwise challenging.
+In particular, we formulate an inverse optimal control problem, where a {\em distributed} solution to the HJB equation can be found without expensive computations.
+From a theoretical point of view, the proposed controller demonstrates the usefulness of inverse optimal control theory in networked settings via synthesis of {\em the angular droop control}{, a feat that is otherwise challenging}.

-{The angular droop controller, designed for the multi-converter system, coincides with that proposed in~\cite{6987381,7419922}.
+{ The angular droop controller, designed for the multi-converter system, coincides with that proposed in~\cite{6987381,7419922}.
 In these works, only a linear stability analysis is conducted and optimality is not established.
 Here, we prove local asymptotic stability of the induced steady state angle with respect to nonlinear system dynamics.
-The angular droop controller turns out to be the inverse optimal locally stabilizing control law for the multi-converter system with respect to a meaningful cost functional. {As such,} our control design bridges a gap between control theorists and power system experts{ , by demonstrating optimality and stability for the intuitively appealing controller of power converters.}{The optimal controller} has desired gradient descent form and possesses} grid-forming capabilities contributing to angle stabilization and thus achieves both primary and secondary frequency control, i.e., zero frequency error.
-Finally, we validate our results on a high-order model of three DC/AC converter system in closed-loop with the angular droop control, give nuts and bolts on how a practical implementation can be achieved.
-We provide a theoretical followed by a numerical comparison to standard frequency droop control and demonstrating, in particular, improved scalability properties (to large networks).
+The angular droop controller turns out to be the inverse optimal locally stabilizing control law for the multi-converter system with respect to a meaningful cost functional. { As such,} our control design bridges a gap between control theorists and power system experts{ , by demonstrating optimality for the intuitively appealing controller of power converters.} { The optimal controller} has desired gradient descent form and possesses} grid-forming capabilities contributing to angle stabilization and thus achieves both primary and secondary frequency control, i.e., zero frequency error.
+Finally, we validate our results on a high-order model of three DC/AC converter system in closed-loop with the angular droop control, give nuts and bolts on how a practical implementation can be achieved { and provide a numerical comparison to standard frequency droop control{~\cite{SIMPSONPORCO20132603}} demonstrating, in particular, improved scalability properties to large networks}.